cup-of-sugar/cup-of-sugar-BE/README.md

 ```

 #### Authorization and headers
-In order to access and endoints, a user must first successfuly log in.
+In order to access any endpoint, a user must first successfully log in.
 Once a user's credentials are confirmed, a token is returned to the frontend.
 This token must be included as an `authorization` header.
 Additionally after credentials are confirmed, the backend has global access to the current user by using `context[:current_user]` in all mutations and queries.